EOSIO/eos/docs/keosd/how-to-guides/how-to-attach-a-YubiHSN.md

    cleos wallet unlock -n YubiHSM --password YOUR_AUTHKEY_PASSWORD
    ```

-   After unlocked the wallet, you can use `cleos wallet` commands as usual.
+After unlocking the wallet, you can use `cleos wallet` commands as usual.
 Beware as a part of security mechanism, some wallet subcommands, such as retrieve private keys, or remove a key, are not supported when a YubiHSM is used